We use some essential cookies to make this website work.

 If you turn 16 between 1 October and the end of February you can leave at the start of the Christmas holidays in that school year.

-In Wales, you can leave school on the last Friday in June, as long as you’ll have turned 16 by the end of that school year’s summer holidays.
+You can leave school on the last Friday in June, as long as you’ll be 16 by the end of that school year’s summer holidays.

 If you turn 16 during the school year (between 1 September and 1 July) you can leave school after 30 June.

 If you turn 16 between 2 July and 31 August you can’t leave school until 30 June the following year.